Millions of people in the USA are required to take Bloodborne Pathogens OSHA training annually.

 Bloodborne Pathogens training must be provided to staff free by employers, but in many cases workers will source their own training and be reimbursed by the employer, or they will have a say in which course they want to take in order to get certified.

-There is a huge marketplace for Bloodborne Pathogens OSHA training courses so there is a lot of choices.
+There is a huge marketplace for Bloodborne Pathogens Certification courses so there is a lot of choices.
 The problem is, there are a lot of outdated and low-quality courses out there that still charge you $25 and upwards for a terrible learning experience.

 It’s not always easy to choose a course, particularly if you can’t see a demo of the content first (hint: this is a big red flag), but aside from that there are multiple things to look out for to ensure you aren’t paying through the nose for a ‘bloodborne pathogens OSHA training nightmare’.